 Singapore’s stocks ‘adequate’ at supermarkets and ‘supply lines intact’: Chan Chun Sing

-SINGAPORE: Singapore’s stocks are “adequate” and “supply lines are intact”, said Minister for Trade and Industry Chan Chun Sing on Friday (May 14).
+SINGAPORE: Singapore’s stocks are “adequate” and “supply lines are intact”, said Minister for Trade and Industry Chan Chun Sing on Friday (May 14) as long queues were observed at supermarkets following the announcement of tighter COVID-19 measures.

-Following the announcement that dining-in at all food and beverage outlets would be suspended from May 16 through Jun 13, Mr Chan wrote in a Facebook post: “All retail outlets, including supermarkets, will remain open during this period.
+“All retail outlets, including supermarkets, will remain open during this period.
 Our stocks are adequate.
-Our supply lines are intact.
+Our supply lines are intact," said Mr Chan in a Facebook post.

 “Let us continue to remember to buy only what we need and look out for the more vulnerable among us.”

+It was announced on Friday that dining-in at all food and beverage outlets would be suspended from May 16 through Jun 13 amid a rise in COVID-19 community cases.

-On Friday afternoon, photos and videos of long queues and empty shelves at supermarkets surfaced on social media, shortly after the announcement at about 1pm on Friday.
+Shortly after that, photos and videos of long queues and empty shelves at supermarkets surfaced on social media.

 READ: Group sizes down from 5 to 2, dining-in suspended as Singapore tightens COVID-19 measures